Camera: Shutter

-Metering
+Light meter

 In most modern cameras, the amount of light entering the camera is measured using a built-in light meter or exposure meter.
 Taken through the lens (called TTL metering), these readings are taken using a panel of light-sensitive semiconductors.
 They are used to calculate optimal exposure settings.
 These settings are typically determined automatically as the reading is used by the camera's microprocessor.
 The reading from the light meter is incorporated with aperture settings, exposure times, and film or sensor sensitivity to calculate the optimal exposure.

 Light meters typically average the light in a scene to 18% middle gray.
 More advanced cameras are more nuanced in their metering—weighing the center of the frame more heavily (center-weighted metering), considering the differences in light across the image (matrix metering), or allowing the photographer to take a light reading at a specific point within the image (spot metering).

 Lens

-The lens of a camera captures light from the subject and focuses it on the sensor.
-The design and manufacturing of the lens are critical to photo quality.
-A technological revolution in camera design during the 19th century modernized optical glass manufacturing and lens design.
-This contributed to the modern manufacturing processes of a wide range of optical instruments such as reading glasses and microscopes.
-Pioneering companies include Zeiss and Leitz.

-Camera lenses are made in a wide range of focal lengths, such as extreme wide angle, standard, and medium telephoto.
-Lenses either have a fixed focal length (prime lens) or a variable focal length (zoom lens).
-Each lens is best suited to certain types of photography.
-Extreme wide angles might be preferred for architecture due to their ability to capture a wide view of buildings.
-Standard lenses commonly have a wide aperture, and because of this, they are often used for street and documentary photography.
-The telephoto lens is useful in sports and wildlife but is more susceptible to camera shake, which might cause motion blur.